TadasVilcinskas/Arduino-TrafficLights/README.md

   - Environmental Conditions: extreme weather or wind may affect readings, since it's used outdoors

 ### Circuit Diagram
 A comprehensive circuit diagram is provided below to show the complete wiring for this project, the details of how each component is connected to the Arduino.
-[Link to the pdf version](https://github.com/user-attachments/files/17757295/Traffic.Lights.Project.pdf)
+[Download the pdf version](https://github.com/user-attachments/files/17757295/Traffic.Lights.Project.pdf)

 ![Traffic Lights Project-1](https://github.com/user-attachments/assets/299257a1-dcf0-4712-998f-1c18ab525742)